halokaya67/heroes-sky-fight/README.md

 ## Backlog

 - There will be a scoreboard.
 If the hero choose to kill the enemies instead of avoiding the score will be diffrent.
-- Some of the enemies will be attacking randomly.
 - There will be an health bar for the player.
-- There will be an health bar for every each of the bosses.
+- There will be an health bar for the boss.
 - There will be randomly showing up med-packs healing the player.
-- After every boss the game will be harder.
+- After every hit the boss takes the game will be harder.
 - There will be different heroes to pick on the splash screen.

 ## Data structure